Get a quote

 Car troubles happen to just about everyone, so it’s a good idea to have Roadside Assistance in your back pocket.
 Most insurance companies offer it as an add-on service, or you might purchase it through a service like AAA.

-With Root Insurance, you automatically get Roadside Assistance with any policy at no extra charge.
+With Root Insurance, you automatically get Roadside Assistance with any policy at no extra chargenot as an add-on expense like AAA roadside assistance does.
+Any service under $100 is covered for vehicles on your policy—up to three incidents per vehicle, per 6-month policy term.
 Just tap a button in the Root app, and you'll automatically be connected to our roadside partners.

 What is Rental coverage?